singhsupriya2819/VMware-Horizon-Cloud-Service-on-Microsoft-Azure/Exercise1.md

 ### **Task 7: Join the VMware Customer Experience Improvement Program**

-1. With the Horizon Cloud Service pod deployed and the bind operation complete, you can move the Yes/No slider to choose whether or not to join the VMware Customer Experience Improvement Program.
+1. With the Horizon Cloud Service pod deployed and the bind operation complete, we may be prompted with a popup to choose whether or not to join the VMware Customer Experience Improvement Program, we can move the slider to Yes/No.

 2. In the lower right corner, click **Save**.